tvojnar/BackTREK/README.md

 We'll be reusing the [TREK travel API](https://trektravel.herokuapp.com/trips), [documented here](https://github.com/AdaGold/trip_api).
 The core purpose of the website will be the same, but we'll use Backbone to better organize our code and to provide all sorts of extra functionality.

-You can see a live version of the site implementing the optional wireframes below at https://backtrek.herokuapp.com/

 ## Learning Goals

 - Generate HTML using Underscore templates